 Pro, the final plan costs $199 per month and gives you access to 100 products, 100 pipelines, 100,000 contacts, and 20,000 active members.

 If you’d like to dive deeper into Kajabi Pricing, please refer to their pricing page:

-Teachable pricing is a little different in that it’s cheaper and gives you both unlimited courses and unlimited students.
+Teachable pricing is a little different in that it’s cheaper and lets you create unlimited courses and have unlimited students.